Mary Anne with the Shaky Hand

-"Mary Anne with the Shaky Hand" is a song by the English rock band The Who.
+"Mary Anne with the Shaky Hand" is a song by the English rock band the Who.
 It was written by Pete Townshend and released on their 1967 album The Who Sell Out.
 The best known version of the song has an arrangement using acoustic guitar and Latin percussion instruments.

 The song has ambiguous lyrics that have been subject to a variety of interpretations.
-At least five different recordings of the song have been officially released by The Who.
-It was later performed by a number of other artists.
+At least five different recordings of the song have been officially released by the Who.

 Lyrics and music

 Unlike many Who songs from the 1960s, "Mary Anne with the Shaky Hand" recalls the typical pop song convention of praising a pretty girl but does not provide any description of her appearance, focusing instead on Mary Anne's hand tremor.
-The reason for the shaking is not clear: Mary Anne may have some affliction or else the song may be, as Chris Charlesworth describes it, The Who's "second great song about masturbation" (after the band's 1967 single "Pictures of Lily"): Steve Grantley and Alan Parker suggest that the reason can be inferred from the line "What they do to a man, those shaky hands."
+The reason for the shaking is not clear: Mary Anne may have some affliction and/or the song may be, as Chris Charlesworth describes it, the Who's "second great song about masturbation" (after the band's 1967 single "Pictures of Lily"): Steve Grantley and Alan Parker suggest that the reason can be inferred from the line "What they do to a man, those shaky hands."
 However, some versions of the song use the lyrics: "What they've done to her, man, those shaky hands."
 Rolling Stone praised the "barely-beneath-the-surface humor of the lyric".
-Townshend has also introduced the song with "This next one's written in very bad taste," as on Live at the Royal Albert Hall.
+Townshend has also introduced the song with "This next one's written in very bad taste", as on Live at the Royal Albert Hall.

-The song has a melody described by Allmusic's Mark Deming as "charming" and "a tune you couldn't forget even if you tried".
+The song has a melody described by AllMusic's Mark Deming as "charming" and "a tune you couldn't forget even if you tried".
 Author John Atkins describes the song as a "delightful pop song in the Everly Brothers mold", while Charlesworth suggests that, regardless of the lyrics, the song "would have been a winner on melody alone".
-Grantley and Parker describe the vocals as a cross between The Mamas and the Papas and Simon and Garfunkel.
+Grantley and Parker describe the vocals as a cross between the Mamas and the Papas and Simon and Garfunkel.